playframework/playframework/documentation/manual/javaGuide/main/sql/JavaEbean.md

 ## Transactional actions

 By default Ebean will use transactions.
-However this transactions will be created before and commited or rollbacked after every single query, update, create or delete, as you can see here:
+However these transactions will be created before and commited or rollbacked after every single query, update, create or delete, as you can see here:

 ```
 //Created implicit transaction